Welcome to the Pacific Gas and Electric Company (PG&E)/UC Santa Cruz Predatory Bird Research Group peregrine falcon webcam page.

 As always, nature makes its own rules.
 Sometimes the falcon parents build their nest on the PG&E building, and sometimes they don’t.
 And, even when they do, the eggs don’t always hatch.
 That said, getting to watch the parents protect and feed their young and seeing them grow from furry blobs to young birds taking their first flight is quite an experience.

-PG&E has provided more than $260,000 in grants—including $10,000 in 2016—to the Santa Cruz Predatory Bird Research Group since 1998 to support its community outreach and education programs.
+PG&E has provided more than $280,000 in grants—including $10,000 in 2018—to the Predatory Bird Research Group since 1998 to support its community outreach and education programs.
 Between World War II and the 1970s, the peregrine falcon population nearly disappeared due to toxic chemicals.
 But, thanks to the Endangered Species Act and the good work of groups like the one that Stewart directs, there are now about 300 pairs of peregrine falcons in California.

 For more information on falcons, check out the UC-Santa Cruz Predatory Bird Research Group's website or the SF_PGE_FALCONS discussion group on Yahoo!

 Falcon in flight photo by Glenn P. Nevill – Special to PG&E